anatman-org/prime/README.md

 title: The Annotated Guide to the Glass Bead Game
 ---

-the game is an imaginary game
-played with glass beads
+The Glasss Bead Game is an imaginary game played with glass beads.

-players take turns placing beads on the table and try to create patterns -- mutually agreed to be interesting --
+Players take turns placing beads on the table and try to create patterns, mutually agreed to be interesting.

-this phase is one of cooperation and mutual learning, like a co-operative sudoku or crossword puzzle

-the final configuration od beads is mapped to one of the sixty-four meanings of the I Ching
+The final configuration of the beads when all moves are exhausted, is the "score."

-which is the "score"

-which accumulates between players amounting to a sort of poem
+Rather than imagining the score as some outcome of wins and losses, though, the score is best understood as a composition -- like a musical score.